AviatrixSystems/Docs/HowTos/openvpn_features.rst

 - **OpenVPN® Client Software** All OpenVPN® client software is supported.
 The supported clients are macOS, Windows, iOS, Android, Chromebook, Linux and BSD.
 - **Aviatrix VPN Client** Aviatrix VPN Client supports macOS, Windows and Linux Debian distribution and BSD distribution.
 Choose Aviatrix VPN Client if you require SAML authentication directly from VPN client software.
+To download and install Aviatrix VPN Client, refer to `this link <https://docs.aviatrix.com/Downloads/samlclient.html>`_.

 OpenVPN is a registered trademark of OpenVPN Inc.